bfeif/personal-website/content/posts/learning-a-language-by-conquering-social-situations.md

 ![Cultural Iceberg](/images/cultural-iceberg.png "Cultural Iceberg, from https://yfci.org/story/the-cultural-iceberg-tcks/")

 ## 6. Tell a Joke that Somebody Laughs at.
 What is a joke, really?
-A joke - whether it derives its humor from pun, word play, irony, or sarcasm - is, by defintion, a non-conventional usage of language.
+A joke - whether it derives its humor from pun, word play, irony, or sarcasm - is, by definition, a non-conventional usage of language.
 When you tell a joke, you're testing the limits of a language, purposefully using it incorrectly!

 Whenever I've told a joke early on in learning a language, the person I'm telling it to usually corrects my speech: _"actually"_, they say, _"you wouldn't say it like that"_; to which I invariably say _"I know... it was a joke"_; to which they force out a laugh and a _"oh, I didn't realize!"_.